 Bio

-Anna Pancoast (they/she) is a self-taught artist working with textiles, mixed-media, and oil painting outside Boston, MA.
-Their creative practice is grounded in permaculture gardening and community building for climate justice.
+Anna Pancoast (they/she) is an ecological artist working with naturally dyed textiles, foraged pigments, and repurposed materials.
+Their creative practice is grounded in permaculture gardening and community building for climate action.
 They are interested in how we transform what we have into what we need.
-Combining textile and paper scraps with color from plants and earth, their work provides healing, care, and safe spaces where we can stretch and challenge ourselves to transform in turn.